-10.3.1 With the steering wheel rotation fixed, the position of each wheel centre and the orientation of its rotation axis must be completely and uniquely defined by a function of its principally vertical suspension travel, save only for the effects of reasonable compliance which does not intentionally provide further degrees of freedom.

-Additionally, once the wheel axis system defined in Article 2.11.3 is applied, in side view the angle subtended between the Z_w axis and the Z axis may not exceed 4 deg of variation over the range of suspension vertical travel, with the steering wheel rotation fixed.

-10.3.2 There must be six suspension members connecting each suspension upright to the sprung mass.

-Redundant suspension members are not permitted.

-On the front axle, one suspension member per wheel must be connected to the steering system.

-- 10.3.3 Suspension members having shared attachment points will be considered by a virtual dissection into discrete members. - 10.3.4 The outboard attachment points of each suspension member (defined as the kinematic centre of rotation of the joint that allows relative rotation between a suspension member and its adjoining upright) must lie: - a. outboard of Y_W =0. - b.
-Above Z_w = -40 for the front suspension and above Z_w = -20 for the rear suspension. - c.
-Inside the Drum defined in 3.13.2.
+- 10.3.1 With the steering wheel rotation fixed, the position of each wheel centre and the orientation of its rotation axis must be completely and uniquely defined by a function of its principally vertical suspension travel, save only for the effects of reasonable compliance which does not intentionally provide further degrees of freedom. - Additionally, once the wheel axis system defined in Article 2.11.3 is applied, in side view the angle subtended between the Z_W axis and the Z axis may not exceed 4 deg of variation over the range of suspension vertical travel, with the steering wheel rotation fixed.
+Compliance must be demonstrated using CAD with the vehicle at the legality ride height. - 10.3.2 There must be six suspension members connecting each suspension upright to the sprung mass. - Redundant suspension members are not permitted. - On the front axle, one suspension member per wheel must be connected to the steering system. - 10.3.3 Suspension members having shared attachment points will be considered by a virtual dissection into discrete members. - 10.3.4 The outboard attachment points of each suspension member (defined as the kinematic centre of rotation of the joint that allows relative rotation between a suspension member and its adjoining upright) must lie: - a. outboard of Yw=0. - b.
+Above $Z_W = -40$. - c.
+Inside the Drum defined in Article 3.13.2.